-What has worked well for the Council?
 Biodiversity initiatives undertaken: Tree planting in cemetery grounds and at amenity areas in several parks, recreation grounds, growing space and the reservoir.
 Re-wilding areas, habitats, nest boxes created to attract pollinators, and improving biodiversity.
 Revised grounds maintenance regimes and amended working patterns reducing journeys, fuel consumption etc. reduce carbon footprint.

-The benefits of grant funding for the well-being project at Swiss Valley have been enjoyed by over 103,000 visitors in the last year.
+The benefits of grant funding for the well-being project at Swiss Valley have been enjoyed by over 99,000 visitors in the last year.
 Whilst more benefits in regards to Dwyfor will be reported next year after its first full year of opening.
 These projects have enabled the council to work with third party groups and individuals to run their activities from our assets.
 This is an approach we look to continue to maintain whilst new opportunities will be sought for future projects.

-LRC Training has a successful first year of Jobs Growth Wales + provision with 73% of learners progressing to higher levels of learning or employment.
-What have been the barriers for the Council?
-Slow turnaround of asset transfers.
-TOT THE COUNCIL!
+and all all all all all all all all all al What have been the barriers Slow turnaround of asset transfers. for the Council?
 Available revenue grant funding to pay for staff.
-Whereas grant funding for capital works and environmental enhancements have been accessed in the last 12 months, our sector would benefit from more revenue funding to pay for staff to ensure these improvements meet their full potential.
-E.g. A coordinator for Dwyfor Growing Space.
+Whereas grant funding for capital works and environmental enhancements have been accessed in the last 12 months, the community and town council sector would benefit from more revenue funding to pay for staff to ensure these improvements meet their full potential.
 Commercial quality battery equipment to replace petrol and diesel machinery and equipment not sturdy enough yet.
-From a training perspective the effects of the pandemic have negatively affected apprenticeship numbers on framework completion.

-Are there any matters the PSB could support delivery/progress on?
+From a training perspective the effects of the pandemic have negatively affected apprenticeship numbers in Business Administration and Customer Service, public sector employers have suspended recruitment and support for apprenticeships Are there any matters the PSB could support delivery/progress on?
 To continue to take a pro-active interest in the work of the Council and where appropriate to offer advice and sign posting to support for Council activities.
-What are the Council's main priorities looking forward to 2022-23?
-The Council's plans for this year includes these specific plans: to continue the development of new facilities at Swiss Valley Reservoir including a fish stocking programme to continue with the lease transfer of assets from Carmarthenshire County Council to negotiate Section 106 funding for play and recreational facilities consultation on a new play area for Penygraig to work with the community on a new play scheme in Ponthenri to open the community garden growing space at Dwyfor to continue the development of the Community Hub project in Llwynhendy to grow training provision in key sectors and develop existing services to exceed national benchmarks
+What are the Council's main priorities looking forward to 2024-25?
+The Council's plans for this year includes these specific plans: to continue the development of new facilities at Swiss Valley Reservoir including fish stocking programme to continue with the lease transfer of assets from Carmarthenshire County Council to negotiate Section 106 funding for play and recreational facilities to install play areas at Cilsaig Dafen, Gwili Fields Llwynhendy, Penygraig and Ponthenri. to continue the development of the Community Hub project in Llwynhendy